agmcoding/car-parking/car-parking/README.md

 ## Which tools are being used

-This project uses Java 17 version, Spring Boot, Spring Web, Maven and other libraries and frameworks (like Postman).
+This project uses Java 17 version, Spring Boot (3.0.0 version), Spring Web, Java Persistance API, H2 Database, Maven and other libraries and frameworks (like Postman).

 Thanks for passing by!